snowcat-web/demo/README.md

 [Section 6: Lesson Reporting](README-pt6-reporting.md)

 # Getting started
-To goal of this coding challenge is to complete the app started in this repo, a website for a music store.
+To goal is to complete the app started in this repo, a website for a music store.
 To get started:

-* Read this doc to get an overview of how the challenge is set up.
+* Read this doc to get an overview of how it is set up.
 * Complete all three sections of the challenge.
 When you've finished, deploy your solution and push it back to this repo.